Cheryl-Lau/astero/README.md

 ---- For GYRE directories ----

-edit inlist_astero for model controls use input file gyre.in for pulsation controls, then run the command ./rn, and then $GYRE_DIR/bin/gyre ./gyre.in
+Edit inlist_astero for model controls.
+Use input file gyre.in for pulsation controls, then run the command ./rn, and then $GYRE_DIR/bin/gyre ./gyre.in

 Alternatively, use the grid scanning tool run_gyre